 The PIR sensor has three pins: power, ground, and signal.

 Circuit Diagram of PIR Motion Sensor with Raspberry Pi Pico

-The circuit diagram is a very easy to how an Raspberry Pi Pico and PIR motion sensor can be used together.
-The PIR sensor is used to detect movement, and the Raspberry pi pico is used to control the PIR sensor and turn it on or off buzzer Or alaram.
+The circuit diagram is very easy to how a Raspberry Pi Pico and PIR motion sensor can be used together.
+The PIR sensor is used to detect movement, and the Raspberry pi pico is used to control the PIR sensor and turn it on or off the buzzer Or alarm.

-After Upload code You will see that the Buzzer remains OFF when no motion is detected and when the PIR sensor detects motion, Buzzer ON.
+After the Upload code, You will see that the Buzzer remains OFF when no motion is detected and when the PIR sensor detects motion, Buzzer is ON.

 Read Similar Articles:

 - Getting Started Raspberry Pi Pico – Pinout, Specs – Beginner Guide